NReilingh/vimsheet/index.md

 | Append (a)     | `a` - insert _after_ the cursor | `A` - ... at the _end_ of the line
 | Open (o)       | `o` - insert to a new line _below_ the cursor | `O` - ... _above_ the cursor
 | Substitute (s) | `s` - remove char at the cursor first | `S` - Clear entire line first (same as `cc`)

-`I` and `A` are also used in VISUAL BLOCK mode to insert before or after the block selection.

 ### Single-character edits